SnapperML/SnapperML/docs/concepts.md

 ---
-id: getting_started
+id: concepts
-title: Getting Started
+title: Concepts
-sidebar_label: Getting Started
+sidebar_label: Concepts
 ---

 Check the [documentation](https://docusaurus.io) for how to use Docusaurus.